 “People typically don’t start drinking until later in the day, so now we have two of the most favorite drinks — coffee and alcohol,” Carol said.

-The tasting room will feature a rotating array of seasonal, artisan alcohols — including fruit brandies, gin, moonshine, ouzo, aqua vitae and a couple of whiskey varieties — each handmade using locally grown fruit and grain.
+Our tasting room will feature a rotating array of seasonal, artisan alcohols — including fruit brandies, gin, moonshine, ouzo, aqua vitae and a couple of whiskey varieties — each handmade using locally grown fruit and grain.

+The distillery was born roughly a decade ago in a refurbished warehouse in Cashmere, a town of 3,000 about two hours east of Seattle, WA.
+The first alcohol that we produced was “pisco,” a high-proof brandy made from distilling fermented grape juice.
 “It’s usually found in Chile and Peru,” Colin said.
 “We called it Chilean-style brandy and that’s what we started with.
-It was basically wine we had collected from all over the state and distilled in oak barrels for about two months.”
+It was made from wines that we had collected from all over the state and was distilled in oak barrels for about two months.”